 Hence, the 90s drug-tech interface may be understood as a cognitive blueprint for future aesthetic experiments along similar trajectories.
 What other possible collective fusions between aesthetic and neurobiological processes are culturally and cognitively viable?
 How could they be productively distributed through culture at large?
 What kind of impact will they have on our understanding of aesthetic formalism and artificial cognition in an increasingly digital culture?
 These are the broader questions that the drug-tech interface invites us to ponder on.

-Thanks to Ray Brassier and Suhail Malik for their critical input on an earlier version of this article.
+Thanks to Ray Brassier and Suhail Malik for their critical input on an earlier version of this essay.